altocodenl/cell/readme.md

    - Store searches in the dataspace and have quick retrieval
    - Table view with headers at top and rows on the left?
    - Fast scrolling with >100k (see devnotes 2025-08-27)
+   - Get only the diff between your last refresh and the server version

 - Write
    - Edit step [DONE]